nikkolasg/blog/content/about.md

-**Since** I've read so much from other blogs, I thought I should share a bit more, get out of my confort zone and share some thougts / experiences that may be useful to others.
-So here I am, nicolas gailly, a computer scientist guy that likes programming & security.
+**Since** I've read so much from other blogs, I thought I should share a bit more, get out of my confort zone and share some thougts / experiences that may be useful to others.It's actually also a nice way to remember things for yourself.